MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/error-correction.md

 Though classical error correction is a much richer subject that this particular example (see [Lint's introduction to coding theory](https://www.springer.com/us/book/9783540641339)), the earlier repetition code already points to a possible problem in protecting quantum information.
 Namely, the [no-cloning theorem](xref:microsoft.quantum.concepts.pauli#the-no-cloning-theorem) implies that if you measure each individual qubit and take a majority vote by analogy to classical code here, then you've lost the precise information that you're trying to protect.

-In the quantum setting, you will see that the measurement is problematic.
+In the quantum setting, you see that the measurement is problematic.
 However, you can still implement the previous encoding.
 It is helpful to do so to see how you can generalize error correction to the quantum case.
 Thus, let $\ket{\overline{0}} = \ket{000} = \ket{0} \otimes \ket{0} \otimes \ket{0}$, and let $\ket{\overline{1}} = \ket{111}$.
 Then, by linearity, you have defined your repetition code for all inputs; for instance, $\ket{\overline{+}} = (\ket{\overline{0}} + \ket{\overline{1}}) / \sqrt{2} = (\ket{000} + \ket{111}) / \sqrt{2}$.